Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 • Tomato juice

-Organ meats and other animal foods also contain some vitamin A. Additionally, the body also can make vitamin A from beta carotene and other carotenes in vegetables and fruit.
+Organ meats and other animal foods also contain some vitamin A. The body can also make vitamin A from beta-carotene and other carotenes in vegetables and fruit.

 In addition to its role in cancer risk and prevention, vitamin A supports good vision, immune function, cell-to-cell communication and reproduction.